Learning constitutive models and rheology from partial flow measurements: Discussion and Conclusion

 Because our solver is fully differentiable, it offers a path to overcome these limits through optimized experimental design.
-The same gradients used to fit model parameters can quantify how informative a forcing protocol is, allowing one to design inputs that maximally discriminate between competing constitutive hypotheses or minimize parameter uncertainty.
-In this sense, differentiable rheometry can close the loop between experiment and model, automating what has historically been an intuitive and labor-intensive process.
+The same gradients used to fit model parameters can be used to quantify how informative a forcing protocol or geometry is and to design inputs that maximally discriminate between competing constitutive hypotheses or minimize parameter uncertainty.
+We did not perform such protocol optimization here; rather, our results motivate it as a natural next step that would close the loop between measurement and theory and automate what has historically been an intuitive, labor-intensive aspect of rheological characterization.

-Beyond the velocimetry examples shown here, the framework generalizes naturally to any measurable flow quantity, such as tracer trajectories, pressure fields, flow-rate fluctuations, or combinations across conditions.
-This flexibility allows it to serve as a framework to turn any measurement into a rheometer.
-Further, our approach can enable construction of in-line or on-chip rheometers that infer constitutive behavior directly from process data, providing access to rheology in environments where sampling or laboratory rheometry would alter the material, such as emulsions, polymer melts, or multiphase suspensions.
-Implementing more complex physics, such as viscoelasticity and multiphase flows, is ongoing work that will expand the reach of this approach.

-Looking further ahead, we envision differentiable fluid simulations combined with data-driven closures to enable model discovery when no classical constitutive law suffices: the TBNN can learn interpretable tensor bases, while symbolic regression or physical reasoning can translate them into new analytical forms.
-Conversely, the same differentiable infrastructure can perform inverse design, optimizing model or material parameters to achieve a target system behavior.

-Together, these results mark a step toward automated rheological characterization.
-Differentiable simulations unify measurement, modeling, and optimization in a single framework that learns, tests, and designs models \emph{in silico}.
-By making constitutive inference both interpretable and programmable, we envision this approach lays the foundation for data-driven yet physics-grounded exploration of complex fluids and, ultimately, for self-driving rheology experiments.
+Finally, extending the differentiable solver to incorporate additional physics relevant to many real fluids, including viscoelastic memory arising from evolving microstructure and interfacial multiphase flows such as droplet-laden systems, is ongoing work that will broaden the operating environments accessible to this approach.
+Looking further ahead, we envision differentiable fluid simulations combined with invariant, data-driven closures as a route to model discovery when no classical constitutive law suffices: learned responses can be distilled into compact analytical forms via model selection, symbolic regression, or mechanistic constraints, while the same differentiable infrastructure can support inverse problems in the forward direction by optimizing material parameters or operating conditions for targeted system behavior.
+Together, these results mark a step toward automated, in-operando rheological characterization: differentiable simulations unify measurement, modeling, and optimization in a single framework that learns, tests, and designs constitutive descriptions.